agrawal-ritu/bostonhacks-bit-bots/README.md

-# bostonhacks-bit-bots
+# bostonhacks- MoodBlaster
-Submission for the 2019 BostonHacks for the Bit Bots Team
+Submission of the project MindBlaster for the 2019 BostonHacks for the Bit Bots Team Team members-
+1. Ritu Agrawal
+2. Cristian Aldea
+3. Tilak Agarwal
+4. Lina Marie Durrwald
+5. Muhammad Ali
+We won the BostonHacks2019 in the Computational Art category:)

 # Setup